citp/privacy-policy-historical/t/tr/tri/triplelift.com.md

-> *The following text is extracted and transformed from the triplelift.com privacy policy that was archived on 2018-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180629112458id_/https%3A//triplelift.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the triplelift.com privacy policy that was archived on 2019-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191231230436id_/https%3A//triplelift.com/privacy) for the most accurate reproduction.*

 # Privacy - Triplelift

 **TRIPLELIFT PRIVACY POLICY**

-Updated and effective as of: May 23, 2018
+Updated and effective as of: December 20, 2019

 This Privacy Policy explains how Triple Lift, Inc. and its subsidiaries, including TripleLift UK Limited and Header Direct LLC (“ **TripleLift** ”, “ **we** ”, “ **us** ”, “ **our** ”) collect, use, and share information and the options available to you.
 If you have any questions, you may contact us.
 See the “ **Contacting Us** ” section below.
 We may change this Privacy Policy from time to time.
 Please consult this Privacy Policy regularly for updates.
 See “ **Changes to this Privacy Policy** ” below for more information.
 You acknowledge that you accept the practices described in this Privacy Policy by visiting and/or using our Services.